-- 15 In summary, the results suggest that SLP, and therefore mean seasonal wind, forcing has a spatially heterogeneous effect on different locations and this occurs for all four seasons.
+In summary, the results suggest that SLP and therefore mean seasonal wind forcing has a spatially heterogeneous effect on different locations, and this occurs for all four seasons.
 After removing the effect of the SLP from the tide gauge 11-year gliding trend time series, most of these correlations become more clear and stronger.
-This suggests that there is an underlying factor modulating sea-level trends uniformly through the whole Baltic Sea basin. - Here, it should be noted that those trend residuals account for a considerable amount of the variability of sea-level trends.
-For example, the sea-level trend residuals explain 41% of the total trend variance of Stockholm in wintertime.
-This also indicates that 59% variance of sea-level trends are explained by the first five principal components of SLP patterns in this season.
-In addition, those residuals of sea-level trends show substantial deviations between 9.5mmyr-1and -21.1 mmyr-1 over the period 1900-2012.
-Associated sea-level trends of the Stockholm station range from 23.7 mmyr-1 to -33.1mmyr-1 over the same period.
-To explore the nature of this underlying effect causing a more uniform variability in the sea-level trend - 25 residuals, we investigated two possible physical mechanisms.
+This suggests that there is an underlying factor modulating sea-level trends uniformly through the whole Baltic Sea basin.
+Here, it should be noted that trend residuals account for a considerable amount of the variability in sea-level trends.
+For example, the sealevel trend residuals explain 41 % of the total trend variance in Stockholm in wintertime.
+This also indicates that 59 % of the variance in sea-level trends is explained by the first five principal components of SLP patterns in this season.
+In addition, the residuals of sea-level trends show substantial deviations between 9.5 and -21.1 mm yr^{-1} over the period 1900-2012.
+Associated sea-level trends of the Stockholm station range from 23.7 to -33.1 mm yr^{-1} over the same period.
+To explore the nature of this underlying effect causing a more uniform variability in the sea-level trend residuals, we investigated two possible physical mechanisms.
 One is the role of precipitation in the Baltic Sea catchment area.
-The other factor is the role of the low-frequency variability in the North Atlantic, as described by the Atlantic Multidecadal Oscillation (AMO)(Enfield et al., 2001).
+The other factor is the role of the low-frequency variability in the North Atlantic, as described by the Atlantic Multidecadal Oscillation (AMO; Enfield et al., 2001).